 Protect your dog’s paws with booties or paw balm.

 On very warm days asphalt can be 40-60 degrees hotter than the air outside and concrete/sidewalks can get up to 30-40 degrees warmer.
 That is insanely hot and is something we wouldn’t want to walk on barefoot and neither does your dog!
 Dogs can burn their paws just like we can burn our hands and feet.
-A great way to protect their paws from scorching pavement is with a solid dog bootie with a thick sole.
-On not so hot days, booties can be a little uncomfortable in which case paw balm is a good alternative.
-Paw balm will provide a nice layer of protection and heal any dryness or cracking.
+A great way to protect their paws from the scorching pavement is with a solid dog bootie with a thick sole.
+On the not so hot days, booties can be a little uncomfortable in which case paw balm is a good alternative.
+It will provide a nice layer of protection and heal any dryness or cracking.